AWS PrivateLink & Transit Gateway for System Architects

 VPC Endpoint Types

-- Routes traffic via route table entry (no ENI)
+- Routes via route table entry (no ENI)

 - Cost: Free (no hourly charge, no data processing fee)